ComplexityVE/SugarEvax/reports/draft_final_report.md

 To move all of the agents, we shuffle the order of the agents and move them one by one.
 Below is a comparision of the result of our simulation to the paper's.

 ### Taxation
-Next, we implemented a taxation system on the agents in our model following the same rules specified in the paper.
+Next, we implemented a taxation system on the agents in our model following the same rules and initial conditions specified in the paper.
 We took taxes from the agents proportional to their wealth at these rates:

 | Wealth Between | Base Amount | Additional Taxation |
 | ------- | ------- | ------- |